"Those who let themselves be seized by this love cannot help but abandon everything to follow him" (Pope John Paul II).

 Choose to spend time with friends who are also serious about their faith, and who will support your desire to grow spiritually.

 "Dear young friends: only Jesus knows what definite service he has in mind for you.
 Be open to his voice resounding in the depths of your heart: even now his heart is speaking to your heart. ...
 Ask him for the generosity to say yes!
 Do not be afraid to give yourself totally to Jesus.
-He will give you the grace you need to fulfill your vocation."
+He will give you the grace you need to fulfil your vocation."

 Pope Benedict XVI